k8s-docs/prometheus-docs/content/docs/guides/multi-target-exporter.md

 We could now either tell Docker to allow IPv6 or the blackbox exporter to use IPv4.
 In the real world both can make sense and as so often the answer to the question "what is to be done?" is "it depends".
 Because this is an exporter guide we will change the exporter and take the opportunity to configure a custom module.

-## Configuring modules
+## 配置模块

 The modules are predefined in a file inside the docker container called `config.yml` which is a copy of [blackbox.yml](https://github.com/prometheus/blackbox_exporter/blob/master/blackbox.yml) in the github repo.

 We will copy this file, [adapt](https://github.com/prometheus/blackbox_exporter/blob/master/CONFIGURATION.md) it to our own needs and tell the exporter to use our config file instead of the one included in the container.

 First download the file using curl or your browser: